soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 is supplied with a saturated (or concrete) type such as `Int`, `Bool` or `Options`, it can become a saturated type (one that has values).

-A `Parser a` represents a specification of a parser for a set of options that will produce a value of type `a` when the command-line arguments are successfully parsed.
+A `Parser a` represents a parser that produces a value of type `a` when the command-line arguments are successfully parsed.
-This is a bit similar to how `IO a` represents a description of a program that can produce a value of type `a`.
-The main difference between these two types is that while we can't really convert an `IO a` to an `a` (we just chain IO operations and have the Haskell runtime execute them), we *can* convert a `Parser a` to a function that takes a list of strings representing the program arguments and produces an `a` if it manages to parse the arguments.
+This is similar to how `IO a` represents a description of a program that can produce a value of type `a`.
+The main difference between these two types is that while we can't convert an `IO a` to an `a` (we just chain IO operations and have the Haskell runtime execute them), we *can* convert a `Parser a` to a function that takes a list of strings representing the program arguments and produces an `a` if it manages to parse the arguments.

-As we've seen with previous EDSLs, this library uses the *combinator pattern* as well.
-We need to consider what are the basic primitives for building a parser, and what are the methods of composing small parsers into bigger parsers.
+As we've seen with the previous EDSLs, this library uses the *combinator pattern* as well.
+We need to consider the basic primitives for building a parser, and the methods of composing small parsers into bigger parsers.

 Let's see an example for a small parser: